llomelchenko/xapix-slackbot/README.md

-# Slack Genius
+# Xapix Slackbot

 _A Slackbot that uses the xapix api_.

 This Slackbot that receives input through a [slash command](https://api.slack.com/slash-commands) and sends a request to a xapix API.

-This project is initally based on a great demo project from Medium: [https://goo.gl/wDyayI](https://goo.gl/wDyayI)
+This project is initally based on a great demo project from Medium: [https://goo.gl/wDyayI](https://goo.gl/wDsyayI)

 ## Installation